WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 MathLink support
 ===================

-_LibraryLink_ allows you to pass LinkObject as argument, which may then be utilized to exchange data between your library and the Kernel using MathLink.
+*LibraryLink* allows you to pass LinkObject as argument, which may then be utilized to exchange data between your library and the Kernel using MathLink.
-The original MathLink API is in old C style with error codes, macros, manual memory management, etc. Therefore, __LLU__ provides a wrapper for the LinkObject called `MLStream`.
+The original MathLink API is in old C style with error codes, macros, manual memory management, etc.
+Therefore, *LLU* provides a wrapper for the LinkObject called `MLStream`.

-`MLStream` is actually a class template parameterized by the default encoding to be used for strings, but for the sake of clarity, the template parameter is skipped in the remainder of this README.
+`MLStream` is actually a class template parameterized by the default encoding to be used for strings, but for the sake of clarity, the template parameter is skipped in the remainder of this text.

 Main features